 For all of the following models, I run separate regressions for sub-samples organized around 1) partisan affiliation (democrats, republicans, and independents), 2) by whether Joe Biden is president or not (the Biden sub-sample begins January, 2021, and 3) for individuals’ 1-year and 5-year gas expectations.
 Therefore, between models, only the regressor changes.

-The gas price monthly difference model is represented by this equation: ∆GAS PXe, horizon = β0, party, biden, horizon + β1, party, biden, horizon∆GAS PX + εparty, biden, horizon (1)
+The gas price monthly difference model is represented by this equation: ∆Expected_GAS_PX_i,, horizon = β0, party, biden, horizon + β1, party, biden, horizon∆GAS PX + εparty, biden, horizon (1)

 where ∆GAS PXe, horizon is the individuals’ expected price change in gasoline and ∆GAS PX is the change in nominal gas price level from the previous month.
 For both 1-year and 5-year gas price expectations, I use the month-by-month change in gas prices as the independent variable.

-As expected, respondents’ gas price expectations during the Biden presidency, when there was significant volatility in gas prices, are significantly positively correlated with month-to-month changes in gas price expectations.
-While Democrats’ and Independents’ exhibit similar correlational strengths, Republicans appear significantly more sensitive to gas price changes during the Biden presidency than either Democrats or Independents, although this pattern also appears to hold for when Trump was president.
+The results show that when asked about expected gasoline prices one year into the future, nearly everyone was more sensitive to an increase in monthly gasoline prices during Biden than during Trump.
+To be sure, some of this is mechanical, as gasoline prices were more volatile under Biden than Trump, but what’s notable is that Republicans sensitivity was substantially greater than that of Democrats or Independents.

+This dynamic is even more striking when respondents were asked about expected gasoline price changes five years into the future.
+During the Trump presidency, respondents of all stripes largely thought the changes would be statistically indistinguishable from zero.
+Under Biden, Democrats and Independents believed a 10 cent change in monthly gasoline prices would mean gas prices five years out would be roughly 1.5 cents higher.
+For Republicans, though, this figure was nearly 4 cents—nearly 2.7 times higher than Democrats and Independents.
+Interestingly, this is roughly what you and Ryan found for overall sentiment in your Asymmetric Amplification work—Republicans were more than 2.5x as biased in their assessment of the overall economy.

 1.4 Gas Price Precise Difference Model